-The Lake County SELPA is made up of the 7 school districts and the County Office of Education located within Lake County.
-These Local Education Agencies (LEAs) collaborate to offer a free appropriate public education (FAPE) To every Individual with Exceptional Needs.
+The Lake County SELPA is made up of the 6 school districts and the County Office of Education located within Lake County.
+These Local Education Agencies (LEAs) collaborate to offer a free appropriate public education (FAPE) to every Individual with Exceptional Needs.

 A SELPA is a state-mandated consortium that provides for all the special education service needs of children residing within the regional boundaries.
 There are approximately 116 SELPA's in California.
 Each SELPA develops and is governed by a Local Plan describing how it provides special education services.